Signature-Web-Creations/wwtpl-app-go/README.md

 Because history records will be represented by a struct, it is important to get the database tables correct before writing code to access the database.
 So, the next priority will be doing that.

+To make sure that it compiles on Windows, development was moved from Ubuntu to Windows.
+GCC had to be installed [tdm-gcc](https://sourceforge.net/projects/tdm-gcc/) was used.
+The same would have to be installed on the target environment, but the if the target architecture is the same, it should work.

+GCC needs to be on the path and the environment variable CGO_ENABLED needs to be set to 1.
+In Windows this is done with `set CGO_ENABLED=1`.
+After that run `go build` to create an executable.

+The sqlite database has to be in the same folder.
+For deploying the app the plan is to create a zip file and download it onto the server.
+Double-clicking the executable should be enough to get it to run